nottohave/Art-Gallery-Website/README.md

 1/11/22
     Apply max and min-width to allow content to grow before reaching the break points in mobile and tablet mode.
 Will touch on desktop mode tomorrow.

+1//12/22
+    one major flaw: min and max-width are restricting the design to grow or even cause bug if I don't use carefully.
+Because I built this project using the old style position absolute and size in pixels.
+The size of the container remain fixed and static to the top left of the browser.

+    Design fall apart in these screen sizes:
+    375px - <768px
+    800px - <1400px
+    1500px+